 Lateral flow tests are good at identifying people who don't have symptoms and who may have infection when they may not otherwise have been picked up.
 However, they do not pick up all infections.
 This is why following a negative result, it is important that people continue to follow all national guidelines regarding social distancing, wearing face coverings and washing their hands regularly.

-To take a test at our centres in Coventry, you must:
+To take a test at our community test centres in Coventry, you must:

-No bookings are required, you can just turn up at the centre that is most convenient for you.
+No bookings are required for getting tested; you can just turn up at a time at the centre that is most convenient for you.
 You will be greeted by a member of staff to confirm eligibility, and they will talk you through the full process.

 To save time, please bring a smartphone to register.
 If you don't have one, there will be a tablet available to use.